bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 Now we will set a variable in a parameter.
 Add the following to the `simple_param_async(...)` function:

 ```
-    time.sleep(1)
     cf.param.set_value(full_name,2)
 ```

 If you would run the script now you will also get this message:
 `The crazyflie has parameter stabilizer.estimator set at number: 2`

-This means that the crazyflie has changed the parameter value to 2, which is another methods it uses for state estimation.
+This means that the Crazyflie has changed the parameter value to 2, which is another methods it uses for state estimation.
 This can also be done to change the color on the ledring, or to initiate the highlevel commander.

 What it can't do is to set a Read Only (RO) parameter, only Read Write (RW) parameters, which can be checked by the parameter TOC in the CFclient.
 You can check this by changing the parameter name to group `'CPU' ` and name `flash'`.
 Then you will get the following error: